National Museum of Anthropology Guided Tour

 - Open on Tue, Wed, Thu, Fri, Sat, Sun

-During this guided tour of the National Anthropological Museum, you'll explore the origins of Mesoamerica and Mexican culture, viewing the world's largest collection of pre-Columbian art.
+During this guided tour of the National Anthropological Museum, you'll explore the origins of Mesoamerica and Mexican culture while viewing the world's largest collection of pre-Columbian art.

 Tour Details

-The tour meets at the main entrance to the Anthropological Museum for the Origins of Mesoamerican Culture guided tour.
+The tour begins at the main entrance to the Anthropological Museum for the Origins of Mesoamerican Culture guided tour.

-Mexico City's National Anthropological Museum is the most important museum in Latin America, attracting over two million visitors annually to see the largest collection of prehispanic art in the world.
+Mexico City's National Anthropological Museum is the most important museum in Latin America, attracting over two million visitors annually to its extensive collection of prehispanic art.

-The tour lasts 2.5 hours, covering the history of prehispanic societies and recent archaeological discoveries and ethnographic studies.
-You will learn about daily objects from Mexico's first inhabitants and symbolic elements from their cultural and religious ceremonies.
+The tour lasts 2.5 hours, following the history of prehispanic societies and discussing recent archaeological excavations and ethnographic studies.
+You'll delve back 10,000 years while viewing daily objects from Mexico's first inhabitants and significant cultural and religious ceremonial items.

-After the guided experience, you will have free time to explore the museum at your own pace.
+After the guided portion, you'll have free time to explore the museum at your own pace.

 Prices